 Each spring, the Congressional Institute sponsors a nationwide art competition for high school students from all 50 states, the District of Columbia, and U.S. territories.
 The contest is an opportunity to recognize and encourage artistic talent in our country.

 The Congressional Art Competition is open to all high school students in the Third District.
 The overall winner of our district's competition will have his or her artwork displayed for one year in the U.S. Capitol among artwork from other nationwide winners.
 Runners-up will be displayed in my Washington, D.C., and Third District offices.

-Artwork entered in the contest may be up to 28 inches by 28 inches (including the frame) and may be up to four inches in depth.
+Artwork submitted to the contest must be two-dimensional and up to 26" x 26" x 4" (including the frame).
 Entries may not weigh more than 15 pounds.
-Students may submit: